DFHack/dfhack/docs/plugins/spectate.rst

     Abbreviate the names of "Store item in stockpile" jobs to just "Store" when the job is displayed in the `spectate` tooltips.
 See the ``tooltip-follow-job-shortenings`` setting below for details.

+``spectate toggle tooltip-follow``
+    Toggle the follow tooltips on or off.

 Settings
 --------